din-s/infytq/README.md

 And we had to code from scratch in Infyq examination right from taking input to delivering correct answer unfotunately I was not able to do in given time there.

-I had recently added code for traversing in diagonal direction please code for complete solution!!
+I had recently added code for traversing in diagonal direction please refer code for complete solution!!